hsuazo1993/UnitTestingInCSharp/README.md

 ## Testing Frameworks

-This repository demonstrates unit testing using popular .NET testing frameworks:

-* **NUnit:** A widely-used, open-source testing framework for .NET.
-* **xUnit:** A modern, extensible testing framework known for its simplicity and performance.
+This repository demonstrates unit testing using popular xUnit .NET testing framework.
+A modern, extensible testing framework known for its simplicity and performance.
-* **MSTest:** Microsoft's built-in testing framework, often used in Visual Studio.

 ## Topics Covered